What are the name and location of the wildfires?

 Are there any evacuation orders or alerts in place?

-No evacuation orders or evacuation centers have been reported for either the Kane Springs Fire or the Grapevine Fire as of the latest available updates.
+No evacuation orders or evacuation centers were issued for the Kane Springs Fire during the incident.

 How can I protect myself from wildfire smoke?